World Bank revises upwards India's GDP growth forecast to 6.9% for FY23 | Business

 The World Bank saw the government meeting the fiscal deficit target of 6.4 per cent of the GDP in 2022-23.

+On inflation, the report said, both levers of macroeconomic policy – fiscal and monetary – have played a role in managing the challenges that have emerged over the past year.

+The report noted that the RBI withdrew accommodative monetary policy settings in a measured approach as it balanced the need to rein in inflation while continuing to support economic growth.

-It expected inflation to be 7.1 per cent in current fiscal year.
+It expected inflation at 7.1 per cent in current fiscal year and its moderation to 5.2 per cent in 2023-24.

+Fiscal policy supported the central bank's rate actions by cutting excise duty and other taxes on fuel to moderate the impact of higher global oil prices on inflation, it said.

+However, the report cautioned that there is a trade-off between trying to limit the adverse impact of global spillovers on India's growth and available policy space.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)